ITECOMMPAY/qa-paracestamol/README.md

 dividable | --dividable SomeCest.php | These cests should be divided in separate tests.
 This option is active when cest_wrapper is set to non-default value. not_dividable_rerun_whole | --not_dividable_rerun_whole NotDividableCest.php | These cests should not be divided in separate tests.
 If any test in the cest is failed then the whole cest will be reran not_dividable_rerun_failed | --not_dividable_rerun_failed NotDividableUntilRerunCest.php | These cests should not be divided in separate tests.
-If a test in the cest is failed then only the failed test will be reran
+If a test in the cest is failed then only the failed test will be reran fast_cest_rerun | --fast_cest_rerun false | If all tests selected for the current run (or a rerun) from a Cest are failed — exclude the Cest from the following reruns.

 ### Run stages